chukysoria/spotify-connect-web/README.md

 It will start to be working as soon the file is copied, there's no need to restart.

-After logging in successfully, a blob is sent by Spotify and saved to disk (to `credentials.json` by default), and is use to login automatically on next startup.
+After logging in successfully, a blob is sent by Spotify and saved to disk (to `credentials.json` by default), and is used to login automatically on next startup.

-### Daemons
+## Daemons
 If you want to always run on startup follow this steps (for Raspeberry 1 with armel on chroot):

 	sudo cp ./daemons/chroot_sysvinit/spotify-connect /etc/init.d/spotify-connect
 	sudo chmod +x /etc/init.d/spotify-connect
 	sudo update-rc.d spotify-connect defaults